 | Strap anchoring | Transfer load to torso |

-A high-support bra moves force away from the bust.
+A true high-support bra moves force away from the bust and distributes it across the body.

 Why High-Support Bras Fail So Often